mistyreed63849/Graph-LLM/README.md

 This is the implementation for the paper **GraphLLM: Boosting Graph Reasoning Ability of Large Language Model**.

 ## Setup
 - You may need a single 80G GPU to run the experiment.
+We experiment on CUDA 11.8 and torch 2.0.1.
-- setup up a new conda env and install necessary packages.
+- Setup up a new conda env and install necessary packages.
 ```
 conda create -n graph_llm python=3.10 -y
 pip install -r requirements.txt